-A legal entity is a tax resident if its legal seat or place of effective management is in Portugal.
+A legal entity is qualified as resident for tax purposes in Portugal if its corporate seat or place of effective management is in Portuguese territory.

 8. Have you found the policing of cross border transactions within an international group to be a target of the tax authorities' attention and in what ways?